 MCE has produced one Conforming Portfolio and one Preferred Portfolio for the 2018-2019 CPUC IRP cycle.
 Both portfolios use the assigned load forecast approved in the ALJ Ruling.
-MCE uses the LSE-specific 2030 GHG Emissions Benchmark assigned in the ALJ Ruling.
-MCE used the same supply portfolio assumption inputs for both the Conforming and Preferred Portfolios.
-The inputs and assumptions as well as hourly load shape used to develop the Reference System Portfolio were used in MCE's Conforming Portfolio.
-The Preferred Portfolio uses MCE's forecasted load shape based on actual historic meter data.
+MCE uses the LSE-specific 2030 GHG Emissions Benchmark assigned in the ALJ Ruling, as well as the inputs and assumptions used to develop the Reference System Portfolio for modeling the Conforming Portfolio.
+The Preferred portfolio uses MCE's forecasted load shape based on actual historic meter data, which is net of existing net energy metered behind-the-meter PV and existing EV charging load.